Sialitech/label-siali/docs/source/blog/Automate-your-ML-pipeline-with-Label-Studio-and-Amazon-SageMaker.md

 ### Set up the webhook URL and events

-Set up the webhook URL so that you can send `ANNOTATION_CREATED` events from Label Studio to the AWS Lambda function using the Amazon API Gateway so that you can trigger the Amazon SageMaker pipeline.
+Set up the webhook URL so that you can send `ANNOTATION_CREATED` events from Siali Label to the AWS Lambda function using the Amazon API Gateway so that you can trigger the Amazon SageMaker pipeline.

-1. In the Label Studio project settings, click **Webhooks**
+1. In the Siali Label project settings, click **Webhooks**
 2. Click **Add Webhook**.
 3. In the **URL** field, paste the Amazon API Gateway URL created when you set up the AWS API gateway.
 For example, `https://$GATEWAY_ID.execute-api.${REGION}.amazonaws.com/prod/LcWebHook`.
 4. Skip the **Headers** section, unless you set up authorization for the API Gateway configuration.